New York Mail Fraud

 Due to the current economic environment, the District Attorney has focused on eradicating White Collar Crimes and all forms of business fraud.
 Pursuant to 18 U.S.C. section 1341: US Code Section 1341, if a party is convicted of this crime and it involves a banking institution, the penalties are even more serious.

-A New York Mail Fraud Lawyer from Elliott Adler, P.C. would strongly advise that if you have been charged with this crime, you contact our office right away.
+A New York Mail Fraud Lawyer from Barry C. Weiss P.C. would strongly advise that if you have been charged with this crime, you contact our office right away.
 We will provide you with a free consultation with your first visit.
 We can explain the charges against you, and create a plan of action to ensure that your interests are aggressively defended.
 Call us at 212.785.1300 today.
 We service Nassau County and Suffolk County on Long Island and Westchester County as well as New York City, including Queens, the Bronx, Manhattan, Brooklyn and Staten Island.